mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Look, it sounds like this is really important.
 Why don't you come to Shaki and we can talk it over?"

-"You're asking us to come to the senate?
-So one of us can do it instead of you?"
+"You're asking me to come to the senate?
+What, so... so I can be the one to do it instead of you?"

 "I'm sorry I can't do more, kid.
-Laws here are really backward but at least I can grumble about 'em.
-Just think about what I said."
+Laws here are really backward but at least we can grumble about 'em.
+Just think about it."

 He sighed, "Yea.
 We- I'll consider it," he said.